kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

  1. Add a git remote to the upstream project. git remote add upstream `git@github.com:kubernetes-sigs/cluster-api-provider-gcp.git`

- 1. If this is a major or minor release, create a new release branch and push to GitHub, otherwise switch to it, e.g. `git checkout release-1.7`.
+ 1. If this is a major or minor release, create a new release branch `git checkout -b release-1.7`.
+Otherwise if it is a patch release the branch should already exist to it, fetch the latest and sync up your local branch: e.g. `git fetch upstream release-1.7 && git checkout release-1.7 && git reset upstream/release-1.7 --hard`.

- 1. If this is a major or minor release, update metadata.yaml by adding a new section with the version, and make a commit.
+ 1. If this is a major or minor release, update `metadata.yaml` by adding a new section with the version, and make a commit.

- 1. Update the release branch on the repository, e.g. `git push origin HEAD:release-1.7`. origin refers to the remote git reference to your fork.
+ 1. Push new/existing release branch to your repository's fork, e.g. `git push origin HEAD:release-1.7`. origin refers to the remote git reference to your fork.

- 1. Update the release branch on the repository, e.g. git push upstream HEAD:release-1.7. upstream refers to the upstream git reference.
+ 1. Push new/existing release branch to the upstream repository, e.g. `git push upstream HEAD:release-1.7`. upstream refers to the upstream git reference.

  1. Make sure your repo is clean by git standards.